gutrera/wrapping-mpi/README.md

 # Set the Makefile:

-Set the corresponding paths to the MPI library in use inside the Makefile
+Set the corresponding paths to the MPI library and PAPI library (in case it will be used) in use inside the Makefile

 # Build the library: